jurganson/spingen/README.md

 # SpinGen
 ## An exercise audio generator for hands-free training
-SpinGen is a python3 program which allows you to create audio files for training, without looking at a reference screen, which requires you to peform at a certain BPM.
+SpinGen is a python3 program which allows you to create audio files for training, without looking at a reference screen, which requires you to perform at a certain BPM.
 This is a program which I use and created for when I do indoor cycling, also known as spinning.
 The software allows you to pre-define a list of .json objects in which you define the tempo (BPM), exercise description and length.
-Then you supply your own .mp3 files - with the music you like and the tempo you need for the exercise program you created - and the software randomly chooses the right music and adds text-to-speech voice to explan the exercise.
+Then you supply your own .mp3 files - with the music you like and the tempo you need for the exercise program you created - and the software randomly chooses the right music and adds text-to-speech voice to explain the exercise.

 For example, the dummy_program.json inside program_examples/, will generate a 12 minute and 49 second long .mp3 file, which contains 3 exercises.
 Below the output/generated_program_sound.mp3 is explained.